thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## Certificate Verify

-As discussed in [Section I](#introduction), a Holder wraps its own Verifiable Credential into a Verifiable Presentation and signs it before presenting it to a Verifier for authentication purposes in accordance with SSI model.
+As discussed in [Introduction](#introduction), a Holder wraps its own Verifiable Credential into a Verifiable Presentation and signs it before presenting it to a Verifier for authentication purposes in accordance with SSI model.
 When the selected certificate type is VC, the subsequent CertificateVerify message acts also as the Holder signature on the Verifiable Presentation.
 In fact, the signature is computed over the transcript hash that contains also the Verifiable Credential of the sender inside the Certificate message.

 # Examples